thw17/BIO598_Tutorial/README.md

   TTTTAACAGTCACCCCCCAACTAACACATTATTTTCCCCTCCCACTCCCATACTACTAAT
   CTCATCAATACAACCCCCGCCCATCCTACCCAGCACACACACACCGCTGCTAACCCCATA
   ```
 Here, the name of the sequence, ```MT``` is given after ```>```.
 The lines that follow contain the sequence itself.
 Because most fasta files wrap lines every 50-80 characters (this isn't uniform across files, unfortunately), there will often be many lines composing each sequence.
-This file should only contain a single sequence, the 1000 genomes reference MT sequence, that's 16-17kb in length.
+Today's (```human_g1k_v37_MT.fasta```) file should only contain a single sequence, the 1000 genomes reference MT sequence, that's 16-17kb in length.
 We can quickly check to make sure using (the very, very powerful) [bioawk](https://github.com/lh3/bioawk), which we installed earlier:
   ```
   bioawk -c fastx '{print ($name); print length($seq)}' human_g1k_v37_MT.fasta MT